Torronsuo National Park Trails

 - The 1,5-km-long trail round the island of Kiljamo is easy to walk, and there are duckboards on the mire sections.
 In this trail you can get a good picture of the open middle parts of Torronsuo Mire, the pine bogs and the diverse natural features on the islands with small patches of herb-rich forest.

-- Services: Nature observation tower in Kiljamo, nearby the tower there are a campfire site and a dry toilet, both suitable for the disabled.
+- Services: Nature observation tower in Kiljamo, nearby the tower there are a campfire site and a dry toilet, both accessible.

 - Sights: The mire scenery from the tower

 - There is a 150-metres-long duckboard trail suitable for wheelchair and baby pram.
 It begins at the parking area of Kiljamo.
 At the end of the trail, on the edge of the open mire, there is a platform where you can admire and smell the domain of the Sphagnum moss and the Marsh tea.
 From the parking area, it is also possible for wheelchair users to go to the campfire site by the nature observation tower of Kiljamo, which is 300 metres away along a forest road.
-There is a dry toilet suitable for the disabled near the campfire place.
+There is an accessible dry toilet near the campfire place.

 - The 3-km -long trail, which begins next to the campfire site of Kiljamo, goes across Torronsuo Mire to the old quarry of Härksaari.
 On the mire section, you can admire the open landscape of Torronsuo Mire on the duckboards.
 On the southern edge of the mire, the trail goes into a forest for a while.
 On the forest section the trail is marked with yellow paint on trees.
 Quarz and feldspar were mined from the open quarry of Härksaari in the old times.